Sunday, December 20, 2009

 MS150

 On June 27-28, 2009 I will be cycling in the 24th Annual Colorado Bike MS Ride.
-This event attracts over 3000 riders for a memorable and challenging weekend ride from the Denver area to Ft.
-Collins and back.
+This event attracts over 3000 riders for a memorable and challenging weekend ride from the

 It's a 150 mile ride and at some point along the way I am sure my legs will ache and I will feel tired.
 However, I think that is nothing compared to what people with MS go through on a daily basis.
 Completing the ride will be a personal achievement as well as a means to help the National MS Society fund research, advocate for change, and help people with MS and their families lead powerful and productive lives.

+Currently there is no cure for MS. The money that is raised at this event will be used to find the cause, treatment, and ultimately the cure of multiple sclerosis.
 Multiple sclerosis affects people in the prime of their lives, between the ages of 20 and 50.
 Every hour someone is newly diagnosed and more than 2.5 million people worldwide live with this unpredictable disease.

 Please join me in the movement to do something about multiple sclerosis.
 I have set a goal of raising $500.00 for this cause.
 It is easy and convenient to make a donation.
 If you prefer to donate on-line, follow these links: